gmagklaras/lustre-hpc-test-setup/doc/install-lustre-mds.md

      ```
      gives you output including an NID, as shown below:
      ```
-     net:
-    	 net type: lo
-          local NI(s):
-             nid: 0@lo
-              status: up
-    	 net type: tcp
-          local NI(s):
      nid: 192.168.14.121@tcp
      status: up
      interfaces:
      0: eno1
      ```
+     Make note of that NID because you will use it in latter steps when you format the Lustre filesystem.
      If a node has more than one network interface, you'll typically want to dedicate a specific interface to Lustre.
 You can do this by including an entry in the */etc/modprobe.d/lustre.conf* file on the node that sets the LNet module networks parameter:
      *options lnet networks=comma-separated list of networks*
      This example specifies that a Lustre node will use a TCP/IP interface and an InfiniBand interface:
      ```
      options lnet networks=tcp0(eth0),o2ib(ib0)
      ```